schlae/a1000-scsi-sidecar/README.md

 ## EPROM programming

 The boot PROMs are 27C128 devices, which you can also program using the TL-866.
+Use 200ns or faster devices.

 ## Testing and using